Chapter 21

 “Darling…what’s wrong?”

-“I took an oath that I would raid no ruin for personal gain, but would turn all findings over to the Order.
-For me to use the assets entrusted to me for personal gain, would be a grave violation of my oath.”
+“I took an oath.
+I am never to raid a ruin for personal gain, but always to turn all findings over to the Order.
+For me to use the assets entrusted to me for personal gain would be a grave violation of my oath.”

 “That hardly seems fair,” Cody protested, “after all, Laureal found it, and it’s in our territory.”